” The vendor needs to establish a demand generation closed-loop process that results in the partner getting qualified and ready-to-buy leads.”

 If you’re building a channel, it’s always best practice to follow best practices.
 In an excerpt from Impartner’s eBook, “The Ultimate Field Guide to Starting a Channel,” here are the five key steps for success:

 The first step is to establish a strategy, then establish policies, then the program.
 It’s important for senior leadership to understand the channel and the depth of these requirements or leaders risk fast employee burnout or over-commitment and under-resourced initiatives which ultimately fail or do not produce the expected growth.
 For example, your strategy could be to have a direct relationship with enterprise corporations.
-Therefore, you would have a policy that states when an opportunity would be taken direct or with a partner.
+Therefore, you would have a policy that states when an opportunity would be taken directly or with a partner.
 And your program would state the rules of engagement that support the policy.

 You could also use deal registration as an aspect to your program to enforce some of the policies.
 If your strategy were for enterprise accounts to be managed directly, your policy would ask for partners to register opportunities to help identify anything that supports the vendor’s enterprise direct touch strategy.
 And, your program would enforce the best practices of deal registration with extra benefits to drive that type of behavior.